 Collecting documentation for Database problems

-Documentation you must collect (MustGather) so that the WebSphere Message Broker Support team can diagnose your Database (Broker or Application) problem in WebSphere Message Broker for UNIX and Linux.
+Documentation you must collect (MustGather) to diagnose a Database problem in IIB or WMB for UNIX and Linux.

 2. Collect troubleshooting data for a V6.x Message Broker Database (Broker or Application) or V7.0 Message Broker Database (Application only) issue on z/OS (1302929)